Coronavirus: German company BioNTech says its vaccine is 90% effective | DW | 09.11.2020

 Marylyn Addo, head of tropical medicine at the University Medical Center Eppendorf in Hamburg, Germany was more cautious, saying: "Primary data are not yet available and a peer-reviewed publication is still pending.
 We still have to wait for the exact data before we can make a final assessment."

-While the speed at which these vaccines are progressing is unrivalled in humanity's vaccinology history, experts warn we still have a long way to go to achieve a safe and effective vaccine.
+While the speed at which these vaccines are progressing is unrivaled in humanity's vaccinology history, experts warn we still have a long way to go to achieve a safe and effective vaccine.

 Although clinical trials can show that a vaccine is safe and effective among tens of thousands and even hundreds of thousands of people, it's not possible for these trials to encapsulate every possible side effect that could occur among certain people or after an extended period of time.

-"There is never certainty," Bar Zeev told DW.
+"There is never certainty," Bar Zeev told DW last month.
 This ongoing surveillance is sometimes referred to as 'Phase 4' in clinical trials — and it can take many years.

-"I think the public expectation is that once a vaccine is available we go back to the way things were — we stop wearing masks, we stop social distancing.
-But that is a misjudgement of what a vaccine — at least in the initial phase — can do," Bar Zeev said, emphasizing that the delivery and ongoing evaluation of widespread vaccine deployment is a lengthy process.

 ab/rt (dpa, Reuters, AP)